amatsagu/tempest/CODE_NOTES.md

 ### JSON Parsing of Optional Fields
 To ensure consistent behavior with other languages and align with Discord API expectations, Tempest follows a specific convention for optional fields in Go:
-- `omitempty` for optional fields like strings, numbers, booleans, etc.
+- `omitempty` for optional fields like strings, numbers, etc.
 - `omitzero` for **slices or maps** where an **explicit empty value** (e.g., `[]`) must be included in the payload to signal the removal or absence of a resource.

 > 💡 This is required in cases like `Message#embeds`, where sending `"embeds": []` is necessary to explicitly clear embeds from a message.
 Using only `omitempty` would omit the field entirely, which would not trigger removal in the Discord API.

+> ⚠️ Please at least for now avoid using `omitempty` on bool type struct fields.
+Go's default, zero value logic may overwrite expected outcome (in some cases).
+I'll try finding better solution later on but that works for now.

 <br>